 There are wonderful views over the bay from Via Cristoforo Colombo, close to renowned Le Sirenuse hotel.

 One of our favourite Amalfi Coast destinations is Ravello.
 Perched high on a hillside, it’s a quaint, compact town boasting cobbled streets and an impressive bell tower with Byzantine and Moorish influences.

-It’s a vibrant cultural centre despite its size, with regular classical music events and a contemporary concert hall designed by Oscar Niemeyer, the famous Brazilian architect.
+Ravello is a vibrant cultural centre despite its size, with regular classical music events.
+There’s a contemporary concert hall designed by Oscar Niemeyer, the famous Brazilian architect.

 The major draw here though is the incredible view over the Mediterranean from Villa Cimbrone‘s Terrace of Infinity and Villa Rufolo.
 Both of these are gardens open to the public and well worth a look around.

 Further up the Amalfi Coast, Sorrento enjoys a wonderful location atop a cliff and also has fantastic views over the bay of Naples.
-Wander around the narrow alleyways in the historic centre bordering Chiesa di San Francesco, a 14th-century church with peaceful cloisters.
+There are lots of fun things to do in Sorrento.

 If you fancy a break from the crowds and you’re interested in ceramics then Vietri sul Mare, or Vietri on Sea, is an interesting place to visit.
 On a quieter stretch of the Amalfi Coast towards Salerno, it’s the birthplace of chef Antonio Carluccio and an internationally renowned centre for ceramic handicrafts.